ams0/acr-task-github-action/README.md

 az role assignment create --assignee <spID> --scope <resourceID of the ACR> --role "Contributor"
 ```

-In your repository, create the following secrets:
+In your repository, create the following secrets (or set them in clean in the workflow definition):

 - service_principal
 - service_principal_password
 - tenant
 - registry
 - repository
+- (optional, for accessing private repositories) git_access_token

 In `.github/workflows` create a workflow file like the following: